 - Top of the list: a funky outfit.
 Glitter, sequins… it’s quite literally your time to shine.

 - Bring plenty of water as there may not always be shops that are open (or that have any left in stock).

 - Cash for street-side Red Stripe and rum punch.

 - Suncream, raincoats, a jumper… all the things your mum would tell you to bring.

 - Wet wipes might be a good idea.
-Jerk chicken + no running water = unhappiness.
+Big plate of delicious food + no running water = unhappiness.

 - Also, tissues.
 You’re likely to be using a portaloo all day and, if you’ve ever been to a festival before, you’ll know that they run out of toilet roll faster than you can say “drip dry”.

 Have fun.
 Be safe.
 And be kind to each other ✨